WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 :::details
 ### What is the dust threshold?

-Dust can mean [a lot of things](https://bitcoin.stackexchange.com/questions/10986/what-is-meant-by-bitcoin-dust), depending how you look at it.
+Dust can mean [a lot of things](https://bitcoin.stackexchange.com/questions/10986/what-is-meant-by-bitcoin-dust), depending on how you look at it.
-It can be non economical inputs, that is a UTXO that has less value than the fees it would cost to spend this coin.
+It can be a non-economical input, that is a UTXO that has less value than the fees it would cost to spend this coin.
 A dust attack is actually about [forced address reuse](https://en.bitcoin.it/Privacy#Forced_address_reuse), the malicious actor sends very small amounts into old addresses and consolidation of these dust UTXOs can link several coins in a wallet cluster.

 Specifically in the context of Wasabi, with the dust threshold settings you can limit the value of coins shown in the GUI.